llmslayer/SIABench/Alert_Triaging_Dataset/Alert_Triaging_Dataset.md

 **For Evaluation:** Compare LLM responses against `questions[].answer`

-**Note:** The PCAP file are given in the following [link](https://drive.google.com/file/d/1a06-pXmFRuCPMQtbt6lqk1Vc7UGnG40m/view?usp=sharing).
+**Artifacts:** The PCAP files are given in the following [link](https://drive.google.com/file/d/1a06-pXmFRuCPMQtbt6lqk1Vc7UGnG40m/view?usp=sharing).
 Each scenario name corresponds to its respective PCAP folder.